importrayhan/Commercial-Space-Cooling-Digital-Twin/README.md

 # Commercial-Space-Cooling-Digital-Twin
 With the nodemcu IoT device, both indoor and outdoor weather data will be collected in the cloud at predetermined intervals.
 Later, AI pipelines will consume the time-series in order to produce optimum A/C operational control choices based on pattern discovery. nodemcu will simply need a 5V 2A ac adapter to function.
 The energy usage of the deep sleep mode is insignificant when room is out of use.

+# Concept

+#### ESP8266 can connect with internet via ESP8266WIFI library.
+A/C remote sends unique IR signal to the IR receiver of A/C. So, the communication is based on IR signal.
+Different brand's A/C uses unique sequence of bits for each control signal.
+The IRremoteESP8266 module contains almost all protocols of the existing A/C. The HTTPSRedirect module can work with REST API.
+#### There are of course many options to choose from as a database.
+In this project I utilized my Gsuite account and used the Google Sheet as a data storage.
+The Google Script provided more automation scopes which would have otherwise costed me more on other platforms.
+Using precise Lat, Long values, the OpenWeather's javascript library could provide accurate weather information of the outdoor environment.

+### Basically, Arduino Libraries and Javascript knowledge is pre-requisite to work with this project.

 # SetUp Steps
 #### 1. Connect the ESP8266 with Computer
 #### 2. Compile and Upload the .ino code to ESP8266 or Nodemcu
 #### 3. Give a Star to this repo while the code is uploading
 #### 3. Once your device is ready, keep the device with the IR LED facing the A/C
 #### 4. Create a google sheet and open App Script (You don't need to follow the exact cell names.
-You can change the code once you know the logic.
+You can change the code once you know the logic.)
-)
 #### 5. Compile .gs code to the App Script Editor
 #### 6. If you are having a good day then you don't need to start debugging